MetaMask/metamask-docs/wallet/tutorials/react-dapp-local-state.md

 ## Steps

+You can see the [source code](https://github.com/MetaMask/dapp-tutorial-react/tree/start) repository on GitHub for the starting point of the dapp or check out the final state in the [single-component-final](https://github.com/MetaMask/dapp-tutorial-react/tree/single-component-final) branch.

 ### 1. Set up the project

 Set up a new project using Vite, React, and TypeScript, by running the following command: